-- 4. If yes, please provide a brief description of the type of training attended or conducted and the topics covered. - U.S. Department of Justice FOIA for Attorneys and Access Professionals, June 26 and 27, 2018 - 5.
+- 4. If yes, please provide a brief description of the type of training attended or conducted and the topics covered. - U.S. Department of Justice FOIA for Attorneys and Access Professionals - U.S. Department of Justice Advanced Freedom of Information Act Seminar - U.S. Department of Justice Continuing FOIA Education - U.S. Department of Justice FOIA Reports Refresher Trainings - 5.
 Provide an estimate of the percentage of your FOIA professionals and staff with FOIA responsibilities who attended substantive FOIA training during this reporting period.